Hormone therapyFDA-approvedFirst-line

 Efficacy

-Apalutamide has been shown to significantly improve metastasis-free survival in patients with non-metastatic castration-resistant prostate cancer.
+In clinical trials, apalutamide significantly delayed disease progression and improved overall survival in patients with non-metastatic castration-resistant prostate cancer.

 Side effects